robstarbuck/blog-birds-of-blighty/blog.md

 __images.go__ - Downloads images for each bird __content.go__ - Creates a json file for each bird and references any images  already downloaded.

 The code is included in "Resources", get in touch if you've any questions.
-I'm not going though all the code though I'll summarise a few points:
+I'm not going through all the code though I'll summarise a few points:

 To grab the info from the website, I'm using [GoQuery](https://github.com/PuerkitoBio/goquery) which facilitates pulling info with the use of jQuery selectors.
 A list of available selectors can be found [here](https://github.com/andybalholm/cascadia/blob/master/selector_test.go).
 Testing selectors in Chrome DevTools beforehand makes life easy.